SALESmanago Live Product Demo

 Segmentation has been around for quite some time already, but it resembled more of an uncut diamond – rough and not really visible.
-With the ongoing changes in technology used for gathering data, new generations of consumers who require highly personalized content and recent changes in buying behaviors caused by COVID-19, updating the ways of data segmentation has become crucial.
-Segmented campaigns can bring up to 760% revenue growth for companies, so if you want to keep up, you must do it properly.
+With the ongoing changes in technology used for gathering data and new generations of consumers, who require highly personalized content, updating data segmentation has become crucial.
+Segmented campaigns can bring up to 760% revenue growth for companies, so if you want to keep up with the biggest industry players, you must do it properly.

-You’re probably thinking to yourself, ‘If I see one more line about how shopping has changed over the past year, I’m out’ – then you’re right.
-This statement seems to be obsessively repeated in every article related to eCommerce.
-But well, I’ll be damned, it’s true!
+You’re probably thinking to yourself, ‘If I see one more line about how shopping has changed over the past years, I’m out’.
+You’re right, this statement seems to be obsessively repeated in every article related to eCommerce.
+But – I’ll be damned, it’s true!
 Shopping has changed, and ignoring it can cause serious damage to your business!

 How it all started